Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 # How to run the project

-1. Download the .apk file from the repository.
+1. Download the .apk file from the `/Resources/Build/`.
 2. Install it on an Android Device with Version 10 or higher.
 3. Provide Camera Access to the app for Augmented Reality usage.
 4. Connect a gamePad Controller to it.
 You might need a USB Type-A to Type-C or Micro Type-B connector based on your phone.